indigo-dc/synergy-doc/doc/admin.md

 ```
 The _topics_ parameter is used by Nova for informing listeners about the state changes of the VMs.
 In case some other service (e.g. Ceilometer) is listening on the default topic _notifications_, to avoid the competition on consuming the notifications, please define a new topic specific for Synergy (e.g. _topics = notifications,**synergy_notifications**_).

+Then restart the nova services on the Compute nodes.

 ### Configure Controller to use Synergy
+ Perform these steps on the controller node.
 In _/etc/nova/_ create a _nova-api.conf_ file.
 Edit _/etc/nova/nova-api.conf_ file and add the following to it:

 ```
 [conductor]
 topic=conductor_synergy
 ```

-Perform these steps on the controller node.

-### Restart nova
-Then restart the nova services on the Controller and Compute nodes.

-### Verify operation
+Restart nova-api service to enable your configuration.

-Run this command on the controller node to check whether your configuration is correct:
+Run this command on the controller node to check whether it  is correct:

 ```
 # rabbitmqctl list_queues | grep synergy